090988ansarikashif/hello-world/Searx-instances.md

 ## Useful information

- * Up-to-date health report available on http://stats.searx.oe5tpo.com and https://stats.searx.xyz, for onion (tor) services: https://stats.searx.xyz/tor.html
+ * Up-to-date health report available on https://stats.searx.xyz, for onion (tor) services: https://stats.searx.xyz/tor.html
  * Searx instances [mailing list](mailto:searx-instances@autistici.org) & [subscription page](https://www.autistici.org/mailman/listinfo/searx-instances).
  * Some of the searx instances have a CAcert SSL certificate.
 You can install the missing root cert [from here](http://www.cacert.org/index.php?id=3).
  * If you can't decide which searx instance to use, try "[Searxes](https://searxes.danwin1210.me/)" or [searx.neocities.org](https://searx.neocities.org/).
 This will use other Searx randomly.